 - Download the Firefox runtime for the desired platform(s) (

 ./fetch_xulrunner.sh -p m

 This will download Firefox runtime files to the

-xulrunner/subdirectory and modify them for use with Zotero Standalone.
+xulrunner/subdirectory and modify them for use with Zotero.

-../zotero-client(using the current branch and code), use the
+../zotero-client(using the current branch and code).
+You can pass

-Your desired builds should now be available in the
+Your desired build should now be available in the

 staging/ subdirectory in unpackaged form.